macklinu/site/src/data/posts/using-tailwind-v4-with-storybook-v8.md

 ```

 This Storybook config file supports custom Vite plugins, but instead of importing Tailwind's Vite plugin in a standard fashion, we will need to dynamically import it to work around an [open issue](https://github.com/tailwindlabs/tailwindcss/issues/13216) in the Tailwind GitHub repo.

+💁‍♂️ _I haven't tried it yet, but you could try replacing step 1 below with a normal import of the vite plugin, like `import tailwindcss from '@tailwindcss/vite'` now that Tailwind v4 is stable._

 ```ts title=".storybook/main.ts" {'1':6} {'2':8} {'3':9} {'4':11}
 import type { StorybookConfig } from '@storybook/react-vite'